HLTH SC 2012 - Hacking Health

 - Assessment must maintain academic standards.

-Assessment Task Task type Weighting Course learning outcomes Quiz 1 Summative 10% 1-4 Project proposal part 1 Summative 20% 1-7 Quiz 2 Summative 10% 1-4 Group presentation Summative 10% 1-7 Project proposal final Summative 40% 1-7 Peer assessment of group work Summative 5% 1-7 Workshop attendance Summative 5% 1-7
+Assessment Task Task Type Weighting Course Learning Outcomes Quiz 1 Summative 10% 1 - 4 Project proposal part 1 Summative 15% 1 - 7 Quiz 2 Summative 10% 1 - 4 Group presentation Summative 10% 1 - 7 Project proposal final Summative 45% 1 - 7 Peer assessment of group work Summative 5% 1 - 7 Workshop attendance Summative 5% 1 - 7

 Assessment DetailQuizzes: Each student will be required to complete two short quizzes online, testing students’ understanding of concepts addressed in the course.
 20% total weighting (2 X 10%).

 Project proposal part 1: Based on group work students are required to prepare a project proposal.
 This will be submitted in two parts.
-Students will individually submit a 1000 word proposal.
-Part 1 will include an introduction, needs assessment and service mapping, search and identification of research to support the proposal.
-20% weighting
+Students will individually submit an 800 word proposal.
+Part 1 will include an introduction, needs assessment and service mapping and a search that will be used to identify literature relevant to the project topic.
+15% weighting

 Group presentation: Groups will give a presentation to students and teaching staff in which they present their project proposal.
 10% weighting

-Final project proposal: Students will individually submit a 3,000 word report on their proposed project.
-This will include; part 1 (1000 words) from the previous assignment, appraisal of evidence identified in part 1, and part 2 including description of and justification for the proposed intervention, implementation and evaluation plan and conclusion (2000 words).
+Final project proposal: Students will individually submit a 3,200 word report on their proposed project.
+This will include; part 1 (800 words) from the previous assignment, appraisal of evidence identified from the search strategy in part 1, and part 2 including description of and justification for the proposed intervention, implementation and evaluation plan and conclusion (2400 words).
 The grade for this assignment will only be based on part 2.
-40% weighting.
+45% weighting.

 Workshop attendance is compulsory.
 The workshops provide a focal point for group work and skill development to be used in constructing the group assignment.
 5% weighting